Smart Contracts Industry Standard: Ethereum’s Role Today

 Vitalik Buterin Agrees That Reinventing Ethereum Is Difficult

-The success of a project is largely dependent on the ability of the founder to steer it from one glory to another.
+A project’s success depends largely on the founder’s ability to guide it to new achievements.
 This situation was evident during the Child DAO attack when tech gurus such as Vitalik Buterin opted for Ethereum as Ethereum Classic took a different direction.

 But the vigor and strength that Buterin and his team had in 2016 is all gone.
 Buterin started by admitting that indeed if it were possible to change Ethereum, it would be a good idea to help it remain competitive.
 That was a reflection of a resigning leader.